zwave-js/zwave-js-ui/docs/getting-started/rpi-docker-howto.md

 # Introduction
 This how gives steps to getting docker and zwavejs2mqtt working on a raspbery pi 4.

+Assumtions in this example:
-In this example I am using a zwave hat on the pi, this will make it use /dev/ttyAMA0.
-If you use a USB zwave module your device will be be something like /dev/ttyUSB01, change your serial port as appropriate.
+1. I am using a RazBerry zwave pi-hat - this will use /dev/ttyAMA0, if using a USB change serial port as needed in files and commands
+2. This is a dedicated z-wave node not running anything else
+3. I want the UI on port 80 so i don't have to put port numbers in my browser (i am lazy)

 # Prepare Raspberry Pi
+## Basci setup
 Fit raZberry hat to pi, then plug in power
 Image Raspbian image and boot and logon (if you don't know how to do this, go find a pi and linux tutorial) login

 	sudo apt update
 	sudo apt upgrade

+## Give you pi a static IP address
+I recommend using a static IP address either using raspi-config

+## Give your pi a friendly name
+use raspi-config to set name to something like pi-zwave01

+ 	choose option 1 system options choose option S4 Hostname don't forget to save as you backout of the menus
+> Note: latest raspbian has avahai loaded by default which has mDNS enabled; meaning you can address your pi as http://pi-zwave01 rather than using IP address if your client is mDNS aware without needing to make a DNS entry in your router/dns server.

-# Disable Bluetooth on pi4
+## Disable Bluetooth on pi4
  only needed if using pihat, see here for detailed why https://di-marco.net/blog/it/2020-06-06-paspberry_pi_3_4_and_0_w_serial_port_usage/

  	sudo nano /boot/config.txt